0cjs/sedoc/win/term-ssh.md

 The author's page is at [PuTTY], but there is better documentation at [ssh.com/ssh/putty].

-PAgent can be used by other SSH programs that use the standard OpenSSH agent protocol by using [ssh-pagent] (included w/[Git for Windows]).
+PAgeant (note spelling) can be used by other SSH programs that use the standard OpenSSH agent protocol by using [ssh-pageant] (included w/[Git for Windows]).

 PuTTY's terminal emulator connects to serial ports or network hosts via SSH, Telnet or rlogin.
 The main components are `PuTTY` (terminal